naftalic/ddmif/lp_and_simplex.md

 \end{aligned}
 $$

-The interpretation is that we solve for $\mathbf v$, the shadow prices of the primal, by constraining the shadow prices with the cost coefficients, $\mathbf c$.

-Solving for $v$ using Python, we find that the optimal is
+The dual LP provides a lower bound on the optimal value of the primal LP.

+To determine the optimal values of $v_1$ and $v_2$, we can solve the dual LP using Python or other LP solvers.
+For this problem, the optimal values are:

 $$
 (v^*,h)=((16,6),1360).
 $$

+Therefore, we can use $d_1=16+4\cdot 6=40$, $d_2=2\cdot 16+3\cdot 6=50$, and $h=1360$ as the optimal coefficients and upper bound for the primal LP.
+The interpretation is that we solve for $\mathbf v$, the shadow prices of the primal, by constraining the shadow prices with the cost coefficients, $\mathbf c$.

 ```{code-cell}
 m = Model()